epfl-exts/WEF-workshop-2023/README.md

 - [Bayesian Statistics](https://github.com/epfl-exts/WEF-workshop-2023/tree/main/Day1-03)
 - [A/B Testing in PyMC](https://github.com/epfl-exts/WEF-workshop-2023/tree/main/Day2-01)

-## Prerequisites
-- Ensure you have installed the workshop virtual environment for the hands-on sessions.
-You can download the workshop environment file `workshop.yml` from [here](https://github.com/epfl-exts/WEF-workshop-2023/tree/main/assets) and find the installation instructions [here](https://github.com/epfl-exts/WEF-workshop-2023/blob/main/assets/installation/workshop.ipynb).

-## Getting Started
-- Explore the [workshop repository](https://github.com/epfl-exts/WEF-workshop-2023/tree/main) and gather your resources for the quest!

 ## Contact Information
 - If you need guidance or have questions, send a message to amir.khalilzadeh@epfl.ch.